Otomatorg/status-page/README.md

 - For STAKESTONE, BALANCE, PRICE: Fetches latest data; if there is a new data point, verifies that at least one execution occurred for it.

 The goal is to detect missing or delayed executions and log errors for any mismatches.

+This source will be imported as submodule in microservice.